rtgtech/campus-nexus/backend/README.md

 ## Database schema

 PostgreSQL startup validates the current schema and the `004_department_options` schema marker instead of changing production tables automatically.
-The historical migration files were retired after the final migration was applied.
-Provision new databases from a schema-complete backup or an equivalent current-schema export.
+Historical migrations have been consolidated into the root `campus_nexus_schema.sql` baseline.
+Apply that file once to a new empty database; use a compatible backup for databases that already contain data.